+21

+- abla BIG NYC office, New York City, US

+- → BIG BCN office, Barcelona, Spain

 OUR LABOR RIGHTS POLICY

 INTRODUCTION

 The Global Compact's principles relating to labor rights are interpreted literally and so followed.
 BIG opposes any form of forced and compulsory labor, condemns child labor practices, effectively recognizes the right to collective bargaining, and does not practice discrimination.
-BIG upholds labor rights principals and respects the rights of employees in the many countries where we work.
+BIG upholds labor rights principles and respects the rights of employees in the countries where we work.

-POLICY
+OUR LABOR RIGHTS POLICY

-BIG's greatest asset is its employees.
+BIG's greatest asset is our people.
 At BIG, we take employee well-being, development, and engagement as seriously as we do architectural design.
 The larger we grow as a company, the more we strive to create a workplace that encourages input, dialogue, interaction, and collaboration across the network of relations of BIG's flat hierarchy.
 We believe it is a prerequisite for both our creative processes as well as our project delivery methodology that everybody knows that they can speak their mind and that their opinion counts.
-All BIG employees, regardless of position held or field of expertise, are given a voice - a voice that is heard and valued.
-Employees are more aware of their importance to the company by being encouraged to communicate with the management regarding all areas of the growing company.
+All BIG employees, regardless of position held or field of expertise, are given a voice-a voice that is heard and valued.

 NO FORCED LABOR

 There is neither forced nor compulsory labor at BIG, and we do not condone or tolerate this within our own office or in the offices of our collaborators.
 Should any managing partner be informed that employees are forced to work, the situation will be swiftly resolved.
 We do not accept policies of companies, clients, colleagues, or collaborators that employ forced labor.
 In countries where this could be an issue, and where we are able to influence the construction process, forced labor of any kind will not be tolerated whether the collaborators are from the private or public sector.

 ABOLITION OF CHILD LABOR

 BIG is not involved in any projects that make use of child labor, nor will we ever be.
 The epitome of BIG's philosophy of hedonistic sustainability is the opposite of children forced into a situation of labor.
-Hedonistic sustainability is about creating tolerable situations in which all peoples may live happily; BIG will never tolerate child labor and will always support all efforts to abolish this practice.
+Hedonistic sustainability is about creating tolerable situations in which all peoples may live happily.
+BIG will never tolerate child labor and will always support all efforts to abolish this practice.